Home

 A Hodge Podge Of Baseball Playing And Winning Strategy Chronicles

-Baseball Journal is established here at Baseballfarming to provide a point of interest for dateline entries to form a compendium of baseball information, game/news and events in a chronicle format.
+Baseball Journal is established here at Baseballfarming to provide a point of interest in a dateline array entries to form a compendium of baseball information, news and events in an ongoing history building format.

-To keep baseball what's happening front page and up front for all.
+Shall we keep this Baseballfarming Baseball Journal what's happening front page and up front for all?

-The game and your Baseball Journal may be followed by people from around the globe with innumerable statistics pouring forth almost daily.
+The game and your own Baseball Journal thoughts and input may be followed by people from around the globe with innumerable statistics pouring forth almost daily.

-Sharing of baseball journal stories and stats are welcomed by all.
+Sharing of Baseball Journal stories and stats hopefully will be welcomed by all.

-Baseballfarming envisions the Baseball Journal will capture and report many of the baseball obscure and even thrilling moments and keep everyone anticipating more of Baseball Journal action.
+Baseballfarming envisions the Baseball Journal will become a venue to capture and report many of baseballs obscure and even thrilling moments and to keep everyone anticipating more of Baseball Journal action.

 All about the game, could be shared with the fans around the globe Learning About Baseball .